 Instead?
 Use keywords and phrases in your internal links.
 Your website’s rankings will thank you for it!

 Improve Your Search Engine Rankings With Internal Links

 Add Internal Links To Your Most Important Pages

-When you’re adding internal links, it’s best to focus on building links to your most important pages.
-That is, any product or service page that you might have.
+When adding internal links, focus on your most important product or service pages.

-In doing so, you’ll ensure you’re guiding users who arrive at your site to the pages that matter the most.
+By doing this, you’ll ensure users who arrive at your site are guided to the pages that matter most.

 What Is It?

-Inbound links are links on other websites across the internet that point to yours.
+Inbound links are links on sites across the internet that point to yours.